 Definitions: Harassment is unwelcome conduct or behavior, connected to an individual's characteristics or status that denies or limits a student's ability to participate in or benefit from educational opportunities at the College.
 If harassment is unwelcome and is severe or pervasive, it may be unlawful and may subject the College and the individuals who engage in the harassment to significant liability.
-This policy specifically prohibits harassment on any of the following bases: (1) age, (2) race, (3) color, (4) national origin, (5) religion, (6) sex (Title VII), (7) sexual orientation, (8) marital status, (9) pregnancy, (10) physical or mental disability, (11) gender identity, and (12) veteran status.
+This policy specifically prohibits harassment on any of the following bases: (1) age, (2) race, (3) color, (4) national origin, (5) religion, (6) sex, (7) sexual orientation, (8) marital status, (9) pregnancy, (10) physical or mental disability, (11) gender identity, and (12) veteran status.

 Regarding sexual harassment, the College will not tolerate the harassment of any employee, student, or other individual on the basis of sex.
+Sexual harassment is defined and protocols to address its occurrence may be found in Part Two of this document.